Provable Quantum Speedups for Reaction-Rate Estimation in High-Dimensional Fokker-Planck Dynamics: Discussion

 There are several avenues for practical improvements to {the current} quantum algorithm {in this work}. {First,} the $\eta^{5/2}$ scaling presents a target for further optimization.
 There are two sources of this scaling.
 One factor of $\eta^{3/2}$ comes from the subnormalization factor in the block encoding of $\mathcal{A}$.
 The other factor of $\eta$ comes from the number of elementary operations we needed to realize a block encoding of the many-body potential.
 This is suboptimal when compared {to} classical methods, which achieve $O(\eta^2)$ scaling for force evaluations, before applying optimizations such as the fast multipole method \cite{beatson_short_nodate}, which {further} reduce the scaling to $O(\eta \log(\eta))$.
 One reason for the difficulty in improving over the $\eta^{5/2}$ {quantum} scaling is that the quantum algorithm, which is fundamentally discretizing a many-body differential operator, is evaluating the forces applied between particles occupying all possible configurations simultaneously.
 Thus, it is unclear how methods based on the fast-multipole method could be applied in the current framework.

-{Another avenue to potentially further improve these results is to} develop methods that improve the convergence rate of the plane wave approximation to the $A_j$ operators.
-Due to the non-periodic nature of the potential, one may require a large number of plane wave modes to discretize the system to the desired accuracy. {Here we note that} the efficiency of any plane-wave based algorithm for simulating continuum equations would be greatly improved if combined with a construction for a smooth periodic extension of the underlying potential.
-This {could} include the development of efficient quantum circuitry to perform a discrete circular convolution of the periodically extended potential with a mollifier, but additional work is needed to obtain efficient circuit constructions for mollified non-periodic potentials.
+{Another avenue to potentially further improve these results is to develop methods that improve the convergence rate of the plane wave approximation to the $A_j$ operators. { When the potentials exhibit singular or non-analytic structure, this greatly degrades the planewave convergence rate, and one may require a large number of plane wave modes {in order} to discretize the system to the desired accuracy.
+In addition to the smoothed surrogate techniques we used for the Lennard-Jones potential in Sec. \ref{subsec:LJ-numerics}, {work to improve the convergence rate of the planewave pseudospectral method to the $A_j$ operators} {could} include the development of efficient quantum circuitry to perform a discrete circular convolution of the potential with a mollifier, but additional work is needed to obtain efficient circuit constructions.}

 Finally, we note that this problem setting is likely amenable to the methods of Ref. \cite{simonAmplifiedAmplitudeEstimation2024}, which achieve an asymptotic scaling of $O(1/\sqrt{\epsilon})$ to estimate operator expectation values.
 In principle, this would further increase the asymptotic separation in $\epsilon$ between the quantum and classical algorithm to a power of $8$.